 Our Group

 The future will be built from materials that don't exist yet.
-The TIME Group at Colorado School of Mines is inventing them faster.
+The Transformative Intelligence for Materials Exploration (TIME) Group at Colorado School of Mines is inventing them faster.
 We unite artificial intelligence with hands-on experimentation, creating self-driving laboratories that design, create, and test materials with unprecedented speed and precision.
 This approach of closing the loop between atomic-scale design and real-world device performance allows us to achieve mastery over the entire materials lifecycle.
-From a single atom to a finished device, we are delivering the breakthroughs in energy, computing, and sensing needed for a more resilient and intelligent world.
+From a single atom to a finished device, we are delivering the breakthroughs in energy, computing, and sensing needed for a more resilient and intelligent world

 Our Research Themes